-In all her glory, snowy mountains touching the sky and lakes blue enough to think this a dream, my time in Washington has come to an end in Cascade Locks.
-Starting at Stevens Pass almost a month ago I have walked just over 300 miles.
-This first segment of my Pacific Crest Trail adventure has set the bar high for the segments of Oregon and California to come.
+In all her glory, snowy mountains touching the sky and lakes blue enough to think this a dream my time in Washington has come to an end in the town of Cascade Locks.
+Starting at Stevens Pass almost a month ago I have walked just over 300 miles on the Pacific Crest Trail.
+This first part of my PCT adventure has set the bar high for the segments of Oregon and California to come.

-Shortly after inadvertently spending almost the entire day in Trout Lake, ‘resupplying’ (they had WiFi…) I ventured five miles to an obscure and far off trail campsite for a very quiet shabbot, day of rest, or as it is known more commonly on the trail, a zero day.
-As usual this provided the perfect time to ponder all the happenings of the week and give my body a break.
+After inadvertently spending almost the entire day in Trout Lake, ‘resupplying’ (they had WiFi…) I ventured five miles up trail to an obscure and far off campsite for a quiet day of rest.
+The day of rest provided the perfect time to ponder all the happenings of the week and give my body a break.
 I was particularly engaged with glueing together all the pieces of pre-Cartesian philosophy I had read about in the past week.
 One of my nightly routines is to unravel a chapter of, “The Path of Philosophy: Truth, Wonder, and Distress.”
-An interconnected map of philosophy by the brilliant scholar and ever helpful guide through this often onerous subject, John Marmysz.
+An interconnected map of philosophy by the brilliant scholar and ever helpful guide John Marmysz.
 The day also gave me a chance to prepare for the challenges north bound hikers had been warning me about.

-Much to my delight the clouds of mosquitoes where easily avoided with the combination of a headnet and nonstop walking.
-Getting through the mosquito belt over the next two days was simple and reward by a plethora of berry patches south of the Indian Heaven Wilderness.
+Much to my delight the clouds of mosquitoes where easily avoided with the combination of a head-net and nonstop walking.
+Getting through the mosquito belt over the next two days was rewarded by berry patches south of the Indian Heaven Wilderness.
 I was also fortunate enough to enjoy the company of six other SoBos during my last day, among them one who plays ukulele and one who brought his violin!
 My trail family grows ever more robust.

-Transitioning from the open ridges with views of epic mountains demanding your attention to wooded trail that gently whisper their beauty is drastic.
+Transitioning from open ridges with views of epic mountains to wooded trail that gently whisper their beauty is drastic.
 Roving through a patch of ancient trees I was moved to write:

 Grandfather stands haggard, bent through the eons of western winds.